 Attention: Especially in spring, when the rich vegetation on the mild coastal strip is in full bloom, the hiking trails are very busy.

-Train: From Monterroso al Mare you can easily take the train back to Pisa, Genoa or La Spezia.
+Return journey: From Monterroso al Mare, you can travel directly back to Pisa, Genoa or La Spezia by train.

-Wild camping: Is not allowed on the Cinque Terre and is difficult.
-Unfortunately, accommodation is not exactly cheap.
-In Manarola I paid 100 euros for one night.
+Wild camping: is not permitted on the Cinque Terre and is difficult to do.
+Unfortunately, the accommodation is not exactly cheap.
+I paid 100 euros for one night in Manarola.

-So on this tour you can only stay in a hotel or flat.
-I would strongly recommend booking in advance.
+So on your hike from village to village, you can only stay in a hotel or flat.
+I would strongly recommend booking well in advance.

-You can book a hotel or flat in any city.
-The best way to do this is with "Booking" or "Airbnb".
-You can also simply cut your route in half if the stages are too long.
+You can book a hotel or flat in any town.
+The best way to do this is with ‘Booking’ or ‘Airbnb’.
+You can also simply halve routes if the stages are too long.

 For optimal preparation for any tour, I recommend the workouts on my Youtube channel:

-On Cinque Terre there is often a mix of sun and clouds.
-Temperatures are pleasantly warm, depending on the time of year.
+There is often a mix of sun and cloud on the Cinque Terre.
+Depending on the time of year, the temperatures are pleasantly warm.
 There is hardly a bad time to visit the Cinque Terre.
-However, I recommend the period from April to June and September to mid-October.
-In July and August it can get very hot and therefore uncomfortable for walking.
+Nevertheless, I recommend the period from April to June and September to mid-October.
+In July and August it can be very hot and therefore unpleasant for hiking.

-Attention: In winter, however, there might be some snow on the mountains.
+Please note: In winter, there may be some snow on the mountains.
 So check before you start your tour or google for a local webcam.

 Italienisches Sprichwort: „Chi va piano va sano e va lontano.“